influxdata/telegraf/plugins/inputs/sqlserver/README.md

 #### database_type = "AzureSQLPool"

-These are metrics for Azure SQL to monitor resources usage at Elastic Pool leve.
-These metrics requires additional permissions to be collected, please ensure to check additional setup section in this documentation.
+These are metrics for Azure SQL to monitor resources usage at Elastic Pool level.
+These metrics require additional permissions to be collected, please ensure to check additional setup section in this documentation.

 - *AzureSQLPoolResourceStats*: Returns resource usage statistics for the current elastic pool in a SQL Database server.
 Queried from `sys.dm_resource_governor_resource_pools_history_ex`.
 - *AzureSQLPoolResourceGovernance*: Returns actual configuration and capacity settings used by resource governance mechanisms in the current elastic pool.
 Queried from `sys.dm_user_db_resource_governance`.
 A row is returned for each database in the pool.